Voultapher/self_cell/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is dual licensed under the Apache License Version 2.0 OR GNU General Public License Version 2.0 - see the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-GPLv2](LICENSE-GPLv2) for details.